 Visual Timetables and Other Visual Support Materials

-Individuals with ASD are often highly visual learners and have receptive language difficulties so our pupils with ASD use a visual timetable.
+Autistic individuals are often highly visual learners and have receptive language difficulties so our Autistic pupils use a visual timetable.
 This informs each pupil of the area they need to go to and reduces anxiety about not knowing what happens next.
 It also aids each pupil with independent transition.
 If necessary, pupils are physically and silently prompted to check their timetable.
 Visual timetables or ‘jigs’ are also used to structure activities such as dressing, hand washing and preparing a sandwich to help pupils work as independently as possible.

 Social stories are short factual descriptions of a particular situation, event or activity and include specific information about what to expect in that situation and why.
 We use social stories to help children learn new skills, understand social situations or cope with changes or unexpected events.